caiomeriguetti/rest-java/README.md

 /bin/bash deploy.sh
 ```

-The UI is on localhost:8181/  and the backend endpoint is localhost:8282/api/
+The UI is on localhost:7171/ and localhost:7070/  and the backend endpoint is localhost:8282/api/